Shreyatt26/ML-DL-Portfolio/README.md

 # About Me
 Hi!
-I'm a data analyst / analytics engineer with experience in Python, R, SQL, and other visualization tools like Tableau, Plotly and Bokeh.
+I'm a data analyst / analytics engineer with experience in Python, R, SQL, and other visualization tools like Tableau and Plotly.
 I am also certified as a Cloud Practitioner and AI Practitioner from AWS.
 I'm passionate about applying AI and machine learning techniques to drive actionable insights, build robust analytics pipelines and solve real-world business challenges.